dagger/dagger/docs/v0.3/sdk/cue/references/1222-core-actions-reference.md

 # Core Actions Reference

-Core Actions are primitives implemented by the Dagger-Classic Engine itself.
+Core Actions are primitives implemented by the Dagger CUE SDK and Dagger Engine.
 They can be combined into higher-level composite actions.
 Their definitions can be imported in the `dagger.io/dagger/core` package.

-For more information about Dagger-Classic Actions, see [Dagger-Classic Actions](../core-concepts/1221-action.md).
+For more information about Actions, see [Dagger CUE SDK Actions](../core-concepts/1221-action.md).

 The following core actions are available: